danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

 * [ ] Install Data Grip (from JetBrains) for interfacing with databases
     * [ ] Follow [this process](https://about.gitlab.com/handbook/tools-and-tips/#jetbrains) for requesting a license for Data Grip.
 Until you have a license, you can easily use Data Grip on a trial basis for 30 days
 * [ ] Install the [gcloud sdk](https://cloud.google.com/sdk/docs/quickstart-macos) and authenticate once you're provisioned.
-    * [ ] For debugging services such as Airflow locally, you will need service credentials.
-Follow these [instructions to create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) and associate it with your email.
+    * [ ] For debugging services such as Airflow locally, you will need a set of service account credentials.
+Your manager will provide you with a service account.
-    * [ ] The environment variable `GOOGLE_APPLICATION_CREDENTIALS` should then point to the key that is created by following the [process to create new service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys).
+    * [ ] The environment variable `GOOGLE_APPLICATION_CREDENTIALS` should then point to the key provided by your manager.
 * [ ] Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-with-homebrew-on-macos)
 * [ ] Install the [awscli](https://aws.amazon.com/cli/)
 * [ ] Disable [autocorrect in zsh](https://coderwall.com/p/jaoypq/disabling-autocorrect-in-zsh) if it annoys you